suzukimain/Stable-Diffusion-Webui-Civitai-Helper/README.md

 ### Some of the following information may not up-to-date.
 Most functionality should be the same or similar, but many changes post-v1.6 have not been documented as of yet.
 Images may not match 1:1 with the current state of the extension.

 ## Scanning Models
-Go to extension tab "Civitai Helper".
+Go to extension tab "Helper".
 There is a button called "Scan model".

 ![](img/extension_tab.jpg)